OWMC/scroll-depth/README.md

 I would like to know more context before taking on the job.
 For example, why exactly are we tracking this behaviour?
 What problem are we trying to solve?
 This could mean I would make small changes like adjusting the timeout value on the debounce.
 Or require significant design pattern changes or more.
 Users can behave in unexpected ways.
 Accounting for all those ways could expand the scope of this script.
 Having the reason for tracking the proposed behaviour may limit the scope, saving effort while still delivering the necessary value.

 ## Installation

+*To run tests insure Jest is installed globally and run `npm i` to install JSDOM test environment.*

 ### Option 1 (Metro article)